 - Every cell should be completed.
 If the legislation will not have a fiscal impact on a specific fund type or in a specific year, enter "\$0" for that cell. - If an agency is planning to absorb the cost of the legislation within its existing budget for the entirety of the five-year period, describe this in the narrative of the fiscal note.
-The agency may list "\$0" in the cells. - If the fiscal impact is going to be less than \$10,000, the agency may use Template 1, No Fiscal Impact, and may enter \$0 in the cells. - If the legislation will decrease revenue, it should be listed as a negative value in red font.
-For example, a bill that will decrease General Fund revenue by \$1 million should be listed as (\$1,000,000). - If the legislation will increase revenue, it should be listed as a positive value in black font.
-For example, a bill that will increase General Fund revenue by \$1 million should be listed as \$1,000,000. - If the legislation will decrease spending, it should be listed as a negative value in red font.
-For example, a bill that will decrease General Fund spending by \$1 million should be listed as (\$1,000,000). - If the legislation will increase spending, it should be listed as a positive value in black font.
+The agency should then list "\$0" in the cells. - If the fiscal impact is going to be less than \$10,000, the agency should use Template 1, No Fiscal Impact.
+As materiality will depend on the size of the agency, please consult with your DFM analyst. - If the legislation decreases revenue, it should be listed as a negative value in red font.
+For example, a bill that will decrease General Fund revenue by \$1 million should be listed as (\$1,000,000). - If the legislation increases revenue, it should be listed as a positive value in black font.
+For example, a bill that will increase General Fund revenue by \$1 million should be listed as \$1,000,000. - If the legislation decreases spending, it should be listed as a negative value in red font.
+For example, a bill that will decrease General Fund spending by \$1 million should be listed as (\$1,000,000). - If the legislation increases spending, it should be listed as a positive value in black font.
 For example, a bill that will increase General fund spending by \$1 million should be listed as \$1,000,000.